-- Paying VAT Annually – If you have an Annual Accounting Scheme for VAT.
-You submit your VAT return annually and are required to make on account payments towards your annual VAT bill.
+- Paying VAT annually – If you have an Annual Accounting Scheme for VAT.
+You submit your VAT return annually, and are required to perform on account payments towards your annual VAT bill.
 When operating the Annual Accounting Scheme, your VAT return needs to be filed and paid in full, two months after your annual accounting period.

 Can I Pay My VAT Bill In Installments?

 YES.
 You need to arrange to pay monthly directly with HMRC.
 Do not assume you can until agreed.